bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 And the results make sense: spatial density outperforms raw latitude and longitude for the regression model, but underperforms raw latitude and longitude for XGBoost.

 ### 2.3.
-Geohash Categorical
+Geohash target encoding

-Different neighborhoods are more expensive than others, so some sort of neighborhood-related categorical feature could be a powerful predictor.
+It's a known fact -- some neighborhoods are more expensive than others.
+So, if we can teach the model to predict .

-There are many ways of creating such a feature -- with spatial clustering (e.g. k-means, hierarchical), with spatial segmentation (e.g. geohash, quad-trees, s2-cells), or even using government-created zipcodes.
+There are many ways of creating such a feature -- with spatial clustering (e.g. k-means, hierarchical), with [geospatial indexing (e.g. Geohash, Google S2, Uber H3)](https://towardsdatascience.com/geospatial-indexing-explained-a-comparison-of-geohash-s2-and-h3-68d4ed7e366d), or even using government-created zipcodes.

 Here, we'll use geohash, due to its simplicity